anchietajunior/algorithms/README.md

-# ruby_algorithms
+# Algorithms

-_**Ruby Version 2.6.3**_

-Algorithms using Ruby Language for studies and for real life.
+Algorithms using Ruby and Javascript for studies and for real life.

 List of Algorithms

-* Bubble Sort
+- Bubble Sort
-* Largest number
+- Largest number
-* Read external file and show content
+- Read external file and show content
-* Read two files, csv and tpl and join content to show result
+- Read two files, csv and tpl and join content to show result
-* Binary search
+- Binary search